Will he or she behave well? Will he or she embarrass me? Don’t worry, we’ve seen it all!

 After weighing in your animal, you will be escorted to one of our exam rooms.
-Upon familiarizing themselves with your animal and the reason for your visit, Dr. Kirby or Dr. Sola will introduce him/herself to you and your animal and exam him or her from nose to tail.
+Upon familiarizing themselves with your animal and the reason for your visit, Dr. Kirby, Dr. Sola or Dr. MacKenzie will introduce themselves to you and your animal and exam him or her from nose to tail.
 Upon completing a thorough examination of your animal they will then address any specific concerns you may have.
-Dr. Kirby and Dr. Lane care very much about the animals they see, so any question or concern you may have about the health of your animal is important to them.
+Our doctors care very much about the animals they see, so any question or concern you may have about the health of your animal is important to them.

-Upon completing their exam, Dr. Kirby or Dr. Sola will discuss and review their findings with you.
+Upon completing their exam, Dr. Kirby, Dr. Sola or Dr. MacKenzie will discuss and review their findings with you.
 Should a concern arise during the exam that requires further examination or diagnostic testing, they will discuss the best options for your animal and help you choose the best level of care.